Selby rail crash: Background

 The passenger train was an InterCity 225 operating as 1F23, the Great North Eastern Railway (GNER) 04:45 service from Newcastle to London King's Cross with 99 occupants onboard.
 It consisted of a leading Driving Van Trailer (DVT), nine Mark 4 coaches, and a trailing Class 91 locomotive.
 The InterCity 225 operates in a push-pull configuration; in normal operations, the DVT is the lead vehicle for southbound services such as this one, remotely controlling the pushing Class 91 locomotive at the rear.
-The freight train was operating 6G34, the Freightliner 05:00 service from Immingham Docks to Eggborough power station.
+The freight train was operating 6G34, the Freightliner 05:00 service from Immingham Docks to Ferrybridge power station.
 It consisted of a leading Class 66 locomotive, and sixteen fully laden coal wagons.

 The car was a Land Rover Defender, which was towing a trailer loaded with a Renault Savanna estate car.
-It was being driven by 36-year-old Gary Hart on a 145 miles journey from his home in Strubby, Lincolnshire, which he left at 04:40, to his work in Wigan.
+It was being driven by 36-year-old Gary Hart on a 145 mi journey from his home in Strubby, Lincolnshire, which he left at 04:40, to his work in Wigan.

 The accident occurred on a section of the East Coast Main Line.
 The line speed for this section is 125 mph and passes under the M62 motorway.
 In the southbound direction, there is a trailing set of points connecting a freight yard to the Up line.